empathyco/empathy-self-managed-components/README.md

 In order to run this kit, you need to have intalled the following technogies:
 * [Docker](https://www.docker.com/) (It can be [Docker Desktop](https://www.docker.com/products/docker-desktop/))
 * [Docker compose](https://docs.docker.com/compose/install/)
+* Access to the search-service docker image

+#### How to access the search-service docker image

+If you don't have access to the private empathy repositories, we can give you a token to access it!

+Once you have contacted us and we sent the token, you can use it as a password for a user called **smcempathy** and you will be able to download all resources.

 ### How to run
 Once you have the necessary stack you can execute everything with just one command: